- Search The Registry

 - My Account

-Stephen Biko was born on this date in 1946.
-He was a nonviolent anti-apartheid activist in South Africa in the 1960s.
+*Stephen Biko was born on this date in 1946.
+He was a Black South African anti-apartheid activist, African nationalist and African socialist.

 Truth and Reconciliation Commission of South Africa report,